 How much does a corporate bank account cost?

-Here are 4 startup friendly tariffs in the most popular banks in Singapore for you to have an idea of the prices.
-All these accounts are SGD only, for other currency options check out the full tariffs below.
+Here are 5 startup-friendly accounts in the most popular banks in Singapore for you to have an idea of the prices.
+All these accounts are SGD only, for other currency options check out the full rate below.

 Another important thing is the cost per transaction — but here the advantage depends entirely on the nature of your business and on the sums you’ll be managing.